 | St. Charles

 Kuay Tiew– Commonly known as noodle soup, this is a staple dish in the diet of any Thai person.
 Ingredients include noodles and pretty much any meat or vegetable you can think of, so if you have had it somewhere, don’t expect it to be the same somewhere else!
 There are as many recipes for Kuay Tiew in Thailand as there are for pizza.
 Try sampling as many of them as you can at STL restaurants by trying different broths, and adding noodles and the meat of your choice.

 Som Tam – Som Tam is a stretch into the exotic, and as a spicy papaya salad, is hard to top if you’re serving it to guests.
 Som Tam consists of shredded green papayas, chili peppers, and sweet and sour sauce.
 You can usually get this dish side by side with rice and sweet and sour or bbq chicken.

 Gai Med Ma Moung – If you’ve ever heard of roasted chicken cashew, then you’ve heard of this dish.
 Gai Med Ma Moung is one of the most complex and beautiful dishes in Thailand, and also one of the most delicious.
 The dish is based around roasted cashew nuts, soy sauce, garlic, honey, chili peppers, chicken and basic spices.

 Other famous Thai dishes include Geng Kheaw Wan Gai (Green Curry Chicken), Tom Kah Gai (coconut chicken soup), Kao Phad (fried rice), Massaman Curry (Coconut Curry) and Khao Man Gai (Chicken & Rice).

-Most Thai food served in local St Louis is incredibly delicious.
+Most Thai food served at local St. Louis restaurants is incredibly delicious.
 However, most of them also have a spicy kick.
 If you’re planning to make them yourself, you should probably try them in a local STL restaurant first.
 And if you’re planning on going to Thailand, enjoy!
-Remember that most dishes are actually quite delicious!
+Remember that most dishes are actually quite wonder!

 Thai Food & Cuisine Resources